batteries-included/batteries-included/static/src/content/doc/single-node.md

 journey:

 1. **Local Development**: Start with a lightweight environment locally.
-2. **Staging Testing**: Deploy to staging with the same configuration.
+2. **Staging, Testing**: Deploy to staging with the same configuration.
 3. **Production Deployment**: Confidently launch to production using the same familiar tools.